 Major: Plant Science

 Rodney Robinson’s passion for landscape architecture began at the University of Delaware in 1972 where he was a student in the College of Agriculture.
-He studied under noted landscape architect Conrad Hamerman and renown horticulturist Dr. Richard Lighty.
-The culture at the Ag-school was a combination of scholarship, mentoring, and professional friendship.
-Both professors inspired Rodney to pursue a career in design and both remained life-long friends.
+He studied under noted landscape architect Conrad Hamerman and renown horticulturist Richard Lighty.
+The culture was a combination of scholarship, mentoring, and professional friendship.
+Both professors inspired Rodney to pursue a career in design and both remained lifelong friends.

-Rodney continued his studies in landscape architecture at the University of Pennsylvania, graduating in 1978 with a Master of Landscape Architecture and the American Society of Landscape Architects (ASLA) Certificate of Honor.
+Rodney continued his studies in landscape architecture at the University of Pennsylvania, graduating in 1978 with a masters of landscape architecture and the American Society of Landscape Architects (ASLA) Certificate of Honor.
 That same year, representing the University of Pennsylvania in a national competition, Rodney won the first place ASLA National Student Award for Excellence in Design at the Graduate Level.